 Mario Ivan "Tony" Leyva, 1946-2005, American Pentecostal preacher

 Mike Echols, Brother Tony's Boys: The Largest Case of Child Prostitution in U.S. History: The True Story, 1996.
 The sexual liaisons with pubescent boys of an itinerant evangelist from the 1960s to 1980s, as represented by a sensationalist campaigner against boy-love with an unsavoury reputation for unscrupulousness.

 Wilhelmus Simon Petrus "Pim" Fortuyn, 1948-2002, Dutch politician

 Pim Fortuyn, Babyboomers.
 Autobiografie van een generatie (Babyboomers.
 Autobiography of a Generation), 1998, revised edition, Rotterdam, 2002.
 In Dutch only.
 An autobiography including his exciting sexual experiences with men from the age of 5.

 J. Darling, British traveler.

-J. Darling, It’s Okay to Say Yes.
-Close Encounters in the Third World: The Adventures and Misadventures of a Well-Traveled Boy-Lover, Acolyte Press, Amsterdam, 1992.
+J. Darling, It's Okay to Say Yes.
+Close Encounters in the Third World: The Adventures and Misadventures of a Well-Travelled Boy-Lover, Acolyte Press, Amsterdam, 1992.
+Review.

 David Michael Wojnarowicz, 1954-92, American painter and writer